Did you know that self-respect and self-esteem are different?

 If you want self-respect, don’t stagnate.
 Seek out meaning and passion in your life.
 Look for opportunities for growth and positive change, even if you feel scared.
 Jump into the river of life and keep moving.
 You’ll find self-respect comes naturally if you do.

-I hope you enjoyed this post and found some useful nuggets to help you build self-respect and feel great about who you are and what you are achieving in life.
+I hope you found some useful nuggets to help you build self-respect and feel great about who you are and what you are achieving in life.
 Thank you for reading it!